jexxa-projects/Jexxa/tutorials/DomainEventStore/README.md

 ## What You Learn

 *   How Jexxa publishes DomainEvents
+*   We use the onion structure

 ## What you need